How to Add Persistent Storage to Flowise AI Agents

 - Generation: A Flowise chain gathers data from Google Analytics and writes a PDF report.

-- Notification: Fastio webhooks trigger a Slack message to the account manager confirming delivery.
+GET /current/activity/poll/{entityId}?wait=95&lastactivity={timestamp}, or by querying the activity log withGET /current/events/search/.
+Either one lets the account manager's tooling react to the delivery without a human checking the folder.
 This workflow separates the logic (Flowise) from the state (Fastio), creating a reliable system that doesn't depend on the memory of a single container.

 Frequently Asked Questions